 - If there are any arguments around copyright or IP ownership, refer to the copyright clause in your contract to show what was agreed to by both parties

-- If your client tries to recover compensation from you—like in this instance where they wanted to recover the cost of hiring other freelancers—contact your insurer immediately
+- If your client tries to recover compensation from you like they have in this instance where they wanted to recover the cost of hiring other freelancers, contact your insurer immediately

-- Your professional indemnity policy should be able to help you defend claims of copyright infringement, as well as provide you with legal experts to negotiate with your client in regards to their demands for compensation
+- Your insurer should be able to help you defend claims of copyright infringement, as well as provide you with legal experts to negotiate in regards to any demands for compensation

 - Being insured gives you the confidence to stand your ground with clients who are trying to take advantage.
 If the client escalates things with a legal threat or demand for compensation you have the support you need legally and financially from your insurer